 November 27th (Tuesday), 2018

 At Minamioguni-machi Town Hall International Symposium “Digital Processes and Craft Traditions”

 November 28th (Wednesday), 2018

 At Kyushu University Ohashi Campus Workshop “Education Futures”

 At MTRL KYOTO Public Talk “Digital and Material: Recent trends in Australia”

-Event details will be posted on the Environmental Design Global Hub Website
+the Environmental Design Global Hub Website

 in the coming days.

 UNSW Smart Cities Research Cluster, UNSW Design Futures Lab, UNSW Built Environment